yyueyangg/personal-docs/docs/source/what-is-rsa.rst

 Conclusion
 ---------------------
 Now that you know how RSA works and the fact that RSA is widely-used, would you be worried if I let you know that quantum computers have the potential to break RSA encryption?
-Now imagine a world without secure communication - your personal accounts could be easily accessed by anyone.
+Now imagine a world without secure communication - your personal details could be easily accessed by anyone.
 That's is game over.

-Stay tuned tuned for more updates on how a quantum attacker can exploit RSA, making RSA in the post-quantum future.
+Stay tuned for more updates on how a quantum attacker can exploit RSA, making RSA vulnerable in the post-quantum future.